 - Hypertension can also damage the heart’s electrical signaling, which sometimes leads to arrhythmias and cardiac arrest, which stops heart function and is often fatal.

 Long-standing, untreated hypertension can damage every part of the body, including the eyes, kidneys, and genital system.
 The biggest problem is that the underlying issue goes unnoticed.

 Early Detection Required

 It may seem like all that’s required to diagnose high blood pressure is one measurement in cardiologists office, but that can be misleading.
 Your blood pressure fluctuates throughout the day.
 It’s normal for it to be higher in certain situations and lower in others.

-In “white coat hypertension,” for example, patients have a high blood pressure as measured in a cardiologists or heart doctor’s office, but a normal blood pressure at home.
-The opposite, “masked blood pressure,” is when the patient has high measurements at home, but normal measurements in a clinical cardiology setting or by cardiovascular doctors.
+In “white coat hypertension,” for example, patients have a high blood pressure as measured in a cardiologists or Hypertension specialists office, but a normal blood pressure at home.
+The opposite, “masked blood pressure,” is when the patient has high measurements at home, but normal measurements in a NYC clinical cardiology setting or by high blood pressure doctors.

 Echocardiograms give an image of the heart in real time using sound waves.
 This can show how your heart is functioning.
 It’s often the first test done for someone thought to have hypertension.
 Heart doctors can also use this test to investigate how well your heart is working and whether its chambers have become thickened or enlarged, which happens with hypertension.

 In five percent of cases, it’s an underlying disease that causes hypertension.
 Secondary hypertension can be eliminated completely by treating the underlying condition.
 In the other 95 percent of cases, however, there is no traceable cause.
 Called “essential hypertension,” it has to be addressed in whatever way is possible.